About 1.00Auctions.com

 a one-time occurance or an ongoing problem.

-leave feedback when you get your items!
+Always leave feedback when you get your items!

 - Watch for hidden costs - expect to pay shipping